wxsms/sgl-project.github.io/README.md

-# sglang.github.io
+The documentation website for SGLang.
-The documentation repo for SGLang.
+It is generated from https://github.com/sgl-project/sglang/tree/main/docs.